Monadnock Humane Society Puts the Animal-Human Bond Front and Center

 Back to the Future

-Today, sixteen years after moving into this remarkable space, MHS continues to hold the animal-human bond at the center of all its work.
+Today, twenty years after moving into this remarkable space, MHS continues to hold the animal-human bond at the center of all its work.
 Neighbors in need can turn to MHS for help to keep their beloved pet in the form of community cat & dog food pantry, low-cost spay and neuter, emergency boarding, and behavioral consults.
-Pet care services such as dog training, dog daycare, and pet boarding provide both a community resource and a source of funding to help support shelter services.
+Most recently, the Animal Safety Net was created to help those experiencing difficulties at home or needing rehabilitation.
+It gives their pet a safe haven while they sort things out.
+Pet care services such as dog training, dog daycare, puppy play school, and pet boarding provide both a community resource and a source of funding to help support shelter services.
 As an open admissions shelter, MHS is ready to receive any homeless companion animal.
-As the place the Monadnock region looks for leadership on animal welfare issues, MHS continues to refine its programs to deliver what the region needs.
+As the place the Monadnock region looks for leadership on animal welfare issues, MHS continues to refine its programs to deliver what the region needs and participate in animal advocacy and legislation.

-As MHS celebrates its one hundred and fortieth year, it continues to hold the door open to everyone in the Monadnock region and invites them to join in its mission to foster a compassionate community by promoting and providing for the well-being of animals.
+As MHS celebrates its one hundred and forty fifth year, it continues to hold the door open to everyone in the Monadnock region and invites them to join in its mission to strengthen the animal-human bond by promoting and providing for the well-being of animals.